Shippable/docs/sources/ci/tutorial/build-push-image-to-jfrog.md

 * The `integration` created in first step is referenced here to automatically login to JFrog Docker registry.
 * Global environment variables store information about the Docker image.
 Please replace the `JFROG_ARTIFACTORY_ACC` value your `Repository key` on JFrog and `JFROG_ARTIFACTORY_REPO` with the image name.
 * The `build` section defines the scripts to build and push the image.
 As you can see, native docker commands can be directly used in your configuration.
+* We use standard environment variables to build the image tag

 ####3.
 Enable the repo for CI